renato76/bbc-api/README.md

 ## **Wins:**

-We do have some search functionality which is good.
+We do have some search functionality which works well.

+Accessibility considerations include: Fonts, colours, alt text for images, aria labels for inputs, keyboard only considerations.

+I also tested this using a keyboard and was able to run a search and clear items to start over.

 Displaying each user search term was good, I would also like to add functionality that re runs that search onClick, I think given a bit more time this would not be difficult.